danovity/todolist-graphql-ruby/README.md

 ## How To Access

-- use your preferred GraphQL Ide to access the endpoint, https://todolist.api-hackernews-reloaded.tk/graphql
+Please use your preferred GraphQL Ide to access the endpoint, https://todolist.api-hackernews-reloaded.tk/graphql

-Step 1, Register User using the `registerUser` mutation Step 2, Sign in User using the `signInUser` mutation with the registered user's credentials, make sure you ask for the `token` in the response
+- Step 1, Register User using the `registerUser` mutation
+- Step 2, Sign in User using the `signInUser` mutation with the registered user's credentials, make sure you ask for the `token` in the response

 ```
 # Sample Mutation (SignInUser)